ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Hibiscus Flower Extract 5% is classified as Preferred Form by FormulaForge — our top recommendation for Hibiscus.
 It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

-When choosing a Hibiscus supplement, look for the S1 (best absorption) bioavailability tier on the label.
+When choosing a Hibiscus supplement, read the label for the specific form name — that is what determines how much you actually absorb.
 Preferred Forms have the strongest research-backed evidence for efficient absorption.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.